-Mary Anne & Jody working together as co-founders of Multicolores, an artisan non-profit in Guatemala, established with Reyna Pretzantzin and Cheryl Conway Daly.
-Using locally sourced materials, through Multicolores we introduced rug hooking as an income earning opportunity to a group of Maya women in 2009.
+Mary Anne & Jody together co-founded Multicolores, an artisan nonprofit in Guatemala, established with Reyna Pretzantzin and Cheryl Conway Daly.
+Using locally sourced cast-off clothing as a material, they introduced rug hooking as an income earning opportunity to a group of Maya women in 2009.
 The project transformed lives and in 2019 Multicolores was recognized by the International Folk Art Market with their Community Impact Award.
-(Mary Anne’s award winning book, co-authored by Cheryl Conway Daly, Rug Money: How A Group Of Maya Women Changed Their Lives Through Art and Innovation tells the story of this work, published by Thrums Books, 2018.)
+In 2018 Mary Anne co-wrote with Cheryl Conway Daly the award-winning book that tells the story of this work: Rug Money: How A Group Of Maya Women Changed Their Lives Through Art and Innovation, published by Thrums Books.

-Mary Anne Wise, President & Co-Founder
+Mary Anne Wise, President & Co-Founder (on the right)

 Mary Anne Wise is an esteemed American textile artist, curator and visionary advocate for indigenous textile traditions.
 She is nationally recognized as an accomplished weaver, inspired creator of one-of-a-kind hooked rugs, and, as a rug hooking design teacher.